Wind Resources – online course

 After completing the course, you will be able to:

-• Explain the differences between micro – and mesoscale modelling, and how they can be used together.
+- Explain the differences between micro- and mesoscale modeling, and how they can be used together.

-• Identify potential errors in the setup of mesoscale and microscale models, through inspection of both inputs/setup and model results.
+- Identify potential errors in setup of mesoscale and microscale models, through inspection of both inputs/setup and model results.

-• Explain the principles, assumptions, and limitations behind a wind atlas (e.g. Global Wind Atlas or regional wind atlases), and use a wind atlas for simple resource estimation.
+- Explain the principles, assumptions, and limitations behind a wind atlas (e.g. Global Wind Atlas or country/regional wind atlases), and use a wind atlas for simple estimation of resource potential.

 Admission